19hours/sg-statutes/Acts/Merchant Shipping Act.md

 (c) unpaid fees within the meaning of section 213(4) with respect to the ship; and

-(d) outstanding claims of the master or seamen of the ship in respect of wages which have been notified to the Director.
+(d) outstanding claim of any crew member of the ship in respect of wages which has been notified to the Director.

+[Act 6 of 2014 wef 01/04/2014]

 (2) The application shall specify the name of the ship, the intended port and country of registry (if applicable) or otherwise the reason for the closure and shall be submitted to the Registrar together with the certificate of registry of the ship.